Humphrey the Bear: Personality

 Humphrey is a big, opportunistic, neurotic and dimwitted brown bear who lives in Brownstone National Park.
 He is constantly trying different ways to steal food and/or shelter from unsuspecting visitors, often violating the park rules in the process.
 However, his habit of fulfilling his wants/needs in this manner is not entirely unjustified, as it is often shown that he is seldom rewarded when he follows the rules.
-Unlike most Disney characters, Humphrey does not speak, but instead makes an assortment of inarticulate sounds to convey his emotions; those grunts were supplied by Disney staffer Jimmy MacDonald.
+Unlike most Disney characters, Humphrey does not speak, but instead makes an assortment of inarticulate sounds to convey his emotions; those grunts were supplied by Director Jack Hannah while the sound effects "roars" were provided by Disney staffer Jimmy MacDonald.
 When stricken by worry or panic, Humphrey runs desperately in place, with his feet seemingly headed in all directions.
 Humphrey's foil is most often Donald Duck, one of his antagonists; otherwise it is typically an officious park ranger voiced by Bill Thompson.
 The ranger's name was never identified in the theatrical shorts, but when the films were re-edited into an hour-long Disney TV episode, he was referred to as J. Audubon Woodlore.

 Popularity

 The films were popular in theaters, and the character was familiar enough to be included in the Mickey Mouse Club opening (Humphrey is one of the characters who holds the trampoline that bounces Mickey Mouse in the air).

-The Humphrey made a couple of brief cameo appearances in The Lion King 1½, first along with many silhouettes of Disney title characters coming into the theater in the green screen of the ending scene.